reactima/adeptima-hiring/README.md

 #adeptima/front-end

-#reactjs #redux #javascript #front
+#reactjs #hooks #jest #front

 # Junior Front-end Developer, Full-time
 We are building a world-class team of developers and expect everyone to become on the same page.
 Please apply only if you feel confident to acquire the following **"You will have"** skills in the next 6 month

 *You will have*
-* Solid understanding of React.js / Redux ecosystem and its tools Webpack, Babel, ESLint, etc
+* Solid understanding of React.js ecosystem and its tools Webpack, Jest, Cypress
 * Guru level of knowledge how to build a world-class UI / UX experience

 *Be ready to*